-We all know that proper lifting is important to avoid back injuries, but we often overlook other activities such as sitting and sleeping.
+We all know that proper lifting is essential to avoid back injuries, but we often overlook other activities such as sitting and sleeping.
 Most professionals believe that a medium-firm mattress is an optimum choice for most people regarding back health—not too hard and not too soft.
 There is nothing more relaxing than having a good mattress that can help us get better sleep.
-As far as sitting goes, get in the habit of sitting up straight and use a chair that gives good back support, especially if you do a lot of sitting, such as at a desk all day.
-You may actually experience pain when you consciously try to sit properly, but once your back is trained, the pain will go away.
+As far as sitting goes, get in the habit of sitting up straight and use a chair that gives good back support, especially if you do a lot of sitting at a desk all day.
+You may experience pain when you consciously try to sit correctly, but the pain will go away once your back is trained.

 Back Brace or Belt